sshkarupa/pgsql/Readme.md

 # Play around with PostgreSQL

-Here's you can find some useful commands for running docker container with PostgreSQL and connect to it via `psql` or `pgcli`.
+Here you can find some useful commands for running PostgreSQL in Docker container and connect to it via `psql` or `pgcli`.
 You can use it for study PostgreSQL or whatever you want.

 ## How to use it